Chris44442/de10nano/README.md

 sync
 ```

-Pop the SD card into the DE10 nano, and it should boot up into Buildroot.
+Put the SD card into the DE10 nano, and it should boot up into Buildroot.

 ## USB UART communication